frkosurf/voot-specification/VOOT.md

 provider when exposing this information to clients.

-In SAML for instance there is the persistent opaque identifier provided to RPs through the NameID value.
-This is an identifier that remains constant for a particular user per RP.
-This way, RPs cannot match the same user between themselves based on this identifier alone.
+In SAML for instance there is the persistent opaque identifier provided to Service Provider (SP) through the NameID value.
+This is an identifier that remains constant for a particular user per SP.
+This way, SPs cannot match the same user between themselves based on this identifier alone.

 This only needs to be considered when implementing the call that retrieves group members.
 For just retrieving the group identifiers there can be any